SaschaWillems/ModernVkTriangle/README.md

 > **Note:** Extensions that would make this easier are [VK_EXT_host_image_copy](https://www.khronos.org/blog/copying-images-on-the-host-in-vulkan), allowing for copying image date directly from the CPU without having to use a command buffer and [VK_KHR_unified_image_layouts](https://www.khronos.org/blog/so-long-image-layouts-simplifying-vulkan-synchronisation), simplifying image layouts.
 These aren't widely supported yet, but future candidates for making Vulkan easier to use.

-Later on we'll sample this texture in our shader.
-How that texture is sampled (in the shader) is defined by a sampler object:
+Later on we'll sample these textures in our shader.
+How sampling is done in the shader is defined by a sampler object.
+We want smooth linear filtering and also enable [anisotropic filter](https://docs.vulkan.org/spec/latest/chapters/textures.html#textures-texel-anisotropic-filtering) to reduce blur and aliasing:

 ```cpp
 VkSamplerCreateInfo samplerCI{